-Delegated Clients: Lender and Underwriters must be Fully Approved by HUD to offer this product
+Delegated Clients: Lender and Underwriters must be Fully Approved by HUD to offer this product the redemption value are confirmed.
+Actual receipt of funds must be verified.

 7A.12 Secured Loans

 - The borrower may borrower against any collateral authorized under federal, state, or tribal law, provided that the loan is fully secured by assets such as stocks, bonds, and real estate other than the property being purchased.
 Unsecured loans are not allowed. - Loans secured against deposited funds, where repayment may be obtained through extinguishing the asset, do not require consideration of repayment for qualifying purposes.
 The asset securing the loan may not be included as assets to close, or otherwise considered available to the borrower.